 I say this in the context of a foreign aid program which has donated \$7 billion to the region during this decade.
-While this amount dwarfs the \$1.8 billion contributed to the region in the preceding 35 years, the composition of aid has increasingly tilted of the region.
+While this amount dwarfs the \$1.8 billion contributed to the region in the preceding 35 years, the composition of aid has increasingly tilted toward security and military assistance.